zeropointnine/tts-audiobook-tool/README.md

     pip install -r requirements-fish.txt

+And if using CUDA on Windows, also do:

+    pip install triton-windows

 And then, two extra steps:

 You have to opt in to gain access to the Fish/OpenAudio model by visiting the FishAudio [Hugging Face page](https://huggingface.co/fishaudio/openaudio-s1-mini), using a logged-in HF account.